awsdocs/amazon-translate-developer-guide/doc_source/examples-split.md

 1. Create a new project in your Java IDE and copy the source code\.

 1. Change the region to the region where you want to run the Amazon Translate operation\.
-For a list of supported regions for Amazon Translate, see [Guidelines and Limits](limits-guidelines.md)\.
+For a list of supported regions for Amazon Translate, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#translate_region) in the *AWS General Reference*\.

 1. Change the source and target languages to the languages to translate between\.